hkzlab/ROsiM/README.md

 ## Introduction

-The ROsiM is a ROM simulation board: it uses 2x 512k/8 bit SRAM chips to simulate 8 or 16 bit ROMs up to 512k bytes or 512k words in size.
+The ROsiM is a ROM simulation / emulation board: it uses 2x 512k/8 bit SRAM chips to simulate 8 or 16 bit ROMs up to 512k bytes or 512k words in size.

 The data is uploaded via RS232 connection that is used to control the board.